-Brazil’s competition authority, the Administrative Council for Economic Defense (CADE) has given regulatory approval to the Joint Venture Agreement between Delta Air Lines and LATAM Airlines Group S.A.
+Brazil’s competition authority, the Administrative Council for Economic Defense (CADE) has given regulatory approval to the Joint Venture Agreement between Delta Air Lines and LATAM Airlines Group S.A. and its affiliates.

 The JVA between was signed in May 2020 and was presented to the CADE on July 14.
 The approval, which is subject to a 15-day appeal period, was granted without conditions, following an evaluation of free competition considerations and taking into account the unprecedented economic impact of COVID-19 on the airline industry.

 The airlines have said they are going ahead with the agreement despite the slowdown in air travel and the news that LATAM has filed for bankruptcy protection.